How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 3

-In the Name the Shared Folder window, click the Browse button in the Host Path section and create a new folder in the desktop location of your host system in the window that opens.
+In the Name the Shared Folder window, click Browse in the Host Path section.
+Then, in the window that opens, create a new folder in the desktop location of your host OS.

 Creating a Public Folder on Host